 Photos and reports of all related happenings will be available on governmental website 112.gov.pl, twitted on @MSWiA_gov_pl and posted on individual PSAP’s social media accounts.

-February 11 marks 112 Day, dedicated this year to the 14th anniversary of the Public Safety Management Center “112.”
+February 11 marks 112 Day, dedicated this year to the 14th anniversary of the Public Safety Command Center “112.”
 To mark the occasion, a jubilee information and communication campaign is planned, aiming to highlight the mission of “112,” the daily dedication of its employees, and the vital role the service plays in ensuring public safety.

 As part of the anniversary events, the Director of 112, Giorgi Arsoshvili, will be featured in a morning television program.
 In addition, a special feature story will be prepared in advance and broadcast across various television news and other programs, ensuring broad media coverage of the campaign.